TaylorJadin/jadin.me/content/posts/2023/11/hacking-on-owncasts-ui-for-reclaimtv/index.md

 ![Capture 2023-11-17 08.40.37@2x](Capture%202023-11-17%2008.40.37@2x.png)

-Finally I needed to use CSS to style it and make it into a nice grid.
+Finally, I needed to use CSS to style it and make it into a nice grid.
 This part took longer than the javascript for me because I wasn't borrowing most of it, and I hadn't done much with grid layouts in CSS before.
 This is what I landed on with some tinkering to make it work well on desktop, phones, and tablets:

 ```css
 /*